The September Issue

 The September Issue is a 2009 American documentary film directed by R.J.
-Cutler about the behind-the-scenes drama that follows editor-in-head Anna Wintour and her staff during the production of the September 2007 issue of American Vogue magazine.
+Cutler about the behind-the-scenes drama that follows editor-in-chief Anna Wintour and her staff during the production of the September 2007 issue of American Vogue magazine.

 The film was released in Australia on August 20, 2009, after being screened at numerous film festivals including Sundance, Zurich, Silverdocs, and Sheffield Doc/Fest.
 It was released in select theaters in the United States on August 28, 2009, by Roadside Attractions.

 Synopsis

-The film revolves around the making of the Vogue September 2007 issue.
+The film revolves around the making of the September 2007 issue of Vogue.
 (The September Vogue is traditionally the biggest, most important issue of the year.)
-It depicts the effort that goes into making the magazine, and the passion that Grace Coddington, a former model turned creative director and the only person who dares to stand up to Anna Wintour, has for the highly regarded fashion magazine.
+It depicts the effort that goes into making the magazine, and the passion that Grace Coddington, a former model-turned-creative director and the only person who dares to stand up to Anna Wintour, has for the highly regarded fashion magazine.
 In the film, Coddington is often portrayed as the leading victim to Wintour's aggressive personality.
 The relationship between Wintour and Coddington reveals itself to be symbiotic, as Wintour recognizes Coddington's expertise and keen eye for design.
 In the end, Wintour approves most of Coddington's ideas and they appear in the final version of the September issue.